 It reaches pretty high temperatures and may damage some fabrics.
 Hence, we advise you to begin with a lower temperature setting and gradually work up the temperature so as to determine the most suitable setting.
-Also, try to always use iron on flat ironing surfaces only.
+Also, try to always use the iron on flat ironing surfaces only.
 After use, let it cool down completely before storing.

-Another important thing to remember is that it's a 35-Watt appliance, so you shouldn't operate another high-voltage appliance on the same circuit.
+Another important thing to remember is that it's a 35-watt appliance, so you shouldn't operate another high-voltage appliance on the same circuit.

 If you need the lightest and smallest mini iron, you've just found it.
 The Clover Mini Iron II is extremely compact and lightweight iron that can aid in your quilting, sewing and crafting jobs.
 With 7/8-inch tip, it's very maneuverable and handy for ironing the tiniest ribbons, hems and other delicate pieces.

 Right out-of-the-box, you'll notice that this mini iron is solidly built, which is especially important for heat-sealing.
 Even if you need to press pretty hard to get a proper seal, you can be sure the unit will hold up well.